What Are Those Big Mosquitoes Called?

 Crane fly mating and mythbusting

 Avoiding the use of broad-spectrum pesticides on your lawn or in your garden is a good way to encourage the kinds of plants and habitats that attract crane flies, bees, and butterflies.
-And while you don't have to rewild your entire outdoor space, it's worth considering that pesticides and monoculture lawns put bees and other common insect populations in a dire situation.
+And while you don't have to rewild your entire outdoor space, it's worth considering that put bees and other common insect populations in a dire situation.
 And we may not want to find out what happens if bees go extinct.